photoprism/photoprism-docs/docs/user-guide/backups/folders.md

 ### Backup

-The *backup* folder contains database as well as album [backup files](../../getting-started/advanced/backups.md) and is located in the *storage* folder by default.
+The *backup* folder contains database dumps as well as album [backup files](../../getting-started/advanced/backups.md) and is located in the *storage* folder by default.

 Its location can be changed by setting the `PHOTOPRISM_BACKUP_PATH` environment variable.